Ingredients: S. thermophilus, L. delbrueckii, L. plantarum, L. reuteri, B. longum, non-GMO inulin

 - 1 sachet of Yogurt Plus starter culture (or 2 tablespoons of yogurt made with Yogurt Plus)

 - A thermometer

 - Whisk in 1 sachet of Yogurt Plus starter culture.
-This distributes the good bacteria throughout the milk.

 Note: Store the starter culture in the refrigerator or freezer until you're ready to use it.